Datenflieger/SwiftAddon/README.md

 1. Press `ESC` > `Options...` > `LabyMod Settings` > `Addons`
 2. Find "Swift Addon" and click the settings icon
 3. Toggle features on/off as needed

+## Important Notice

+**Flight Speed Disclaimer:**
+The flight speed adjustment feature in this addon may be considered a cheat on some Minecraft servers.
+While similar functionality exists in other clients, it's your responsibility to ensure that using this feature complies with the rules of the server you're playing on.
+The developers are not responsible for any consequences resulting from the use of this addon.